Parimutuel betting: Strategy and comparison with independent bookmakers

 Unlike many forms of casino gambling, in parimutuel betting the gambler bets against other gamblers, not the house, which necessarily implies that the bank cannot be broken.
 The science of predicting the outcome of a race is called handicapping.

 Independent off-track bookmakers typically have a smaller take and thus offer better payoffs, but they are illegal in some countries.
 However, the introduction of Internet gambling led to "rebate shops".
 These off-shore betting shops promise to return some percentage of every bet made to the bettor.
 They may reduce their take from 15–18% to as little as 1–2%, while still generating a profit by operating with minimal overhead.

-Parimutuel bet types
+By region

 There may be several different types of bets, in which case each type of bet has its own pool.
 The basic bets involve predicting the order of finish for a single participant, as follows: